 Ambitious felines easily conquer standard horizontal blinds striving for a window view.
 If you are renting your home, your options are limited, and again, usually cats cannot be trained.
 But you have options.
 You may be able to get the landlord’s permission to put up your own window coverings and safely store their blinds until you move.
 Or, you can completely raise the blinds out of reach and hang a washable curtain over your windows.
 Whatever solution you decide on, know that if your cat can get to the window, it will.

-DO provide them with plenty of exercise
+DO provide apartment pets with plenty of exercise

 Most dog lovers know they need to walk their dog every day, if not multiple times per day.
 But did you know you can walk your cat too?
 Apartment cats, especially young cats, can act a little crazy if they don’t get exercise just like puppies.
 Many cat owners train their cats to use a leash and harness to help their cats get the exercise they need.